moondance-labs/tanssi-docs/learn/appchains/tx-fees.md

 Tanssi Appchains are built with a [modular framework](/learn/framework/){target=\_blank} called [Substrate](https://substrate.io/){target=\_blank}.
 With this framework, you can build unique ways to handle transaction fees.
 For example, most transactions use a specific module called [Transaction Payment](https://docs.rs/pallet-transaction-payment/latest/pallet_transaction_payment/){target=\_blank}.
 However, transaction fees on Tanssi EVM-compatible Appchains can be charged at an EVM execution level, bypassing other fee-related modules.

 Under the hood, for execution time, instead of working with a gas-based mechanism, all Tanssi Appchains work with a [weight-based mechanism](https://docs.substrate.io/build/tx-weights-fees/){target=\_blank}.
 Weight refers to the time (in picoseconds) it takes to validate a block.
 Generally speaking, for both EVM and non-EVM Tanssi Appchains, all function calls have a weight associated with them, which sets limits on storage input/output and computation.
-For EVM Appchains, there is a gas-to-weight mapping that fully complies with the expected gas requirements for Ethereum API-based tools.
+For Tanssi EVM Appchains, there is a gas-to-weight mapping that fully complies with the expected gas requirements for Ethereum API-based tools.

 A transaction fee scheme is applied on top of the weight-based mechanism to ensure economic incentives are in line to limit the execution time, computation, and number of calls (database read/writes) to perform operations.
-Transaction fees are fundamental to preventing network spam, as they represent the cost of using the Appchain service.
+Transaction fees are fundamental to preventing network spam, as they represent the cost of using the Tanssi Appchain service.
 Consequently, a user interacting with the network through a specific function call will pay a transaction fee determined by a baseline fee algorithm.

 This page covers the fundamentals of transaction fees for Tanssi Appchains.
-It first covers the underlying transaction fee architecture and how it is adapted to a fully EIP-1559-compliant model for EVM Appchains.
+It first covers the underlying transaction fee architecture and how it is adapted to a fully EIP-1559-compliant model for Tanssi EVM Appchains.

 ## Baseline Fees Calculation {: #baseline-fees }